 Getting a foreclosure notice seems like the end for many homeowners.
 Fortunately, there are ways to stop this event from happening besides paying a lot of money that you might not have.

-Understand your rights when it comes to foreclosure in Virginia and why it’s important to contact an experienced bankruptcy attorney during these times.
+Understand your rights when it comes to foreclosure in Virginia and why it’s important to contact a bankruptcy attorney during these times.

 The Rights of Property Owners